Interview Question: "What Type of Work Environment Do You Prefer?"

 How to Answer Interview Questions About Work Environments

-During an interview, you may be asked about what kind of work environment you prefer.
+During a job interview, you may be asked about what kind of work environment you prefer.
 Interviewers ask this question to establish how well you will fit in at the company and with the company culture.
-It also helps them identify your most productive environment.
+It also helps them identify your most productive work environment.

 Avoid being dishonest, though.
 If there are certain environments that you absolutely cannot work in, do not say that you can handle them.

 For instance, if you are an accountant, you can say that you are flexible in terms of work environment, but that you perform best when you have a relatively quiet space so you can drill into the numbers without distraction.

 These examples of possible answers to this interview question may be helpful.

 I can be flexible when it comes to my work environment.
 From your website, it looks like the environment in the engineering department here at RRS, Inc., is fast-paced and structured to expand production.
 I enjoy working in an area experiencing rapid growth and I think this kind of environment is conducive to new ideas and applications.